0xM1cx/Obsidian-Notes/EVSU/2nd-Year/1st-Sem/Statistics-Prob/Intro to stats and prob.md

 	- happiness index for the day
 	- the rankings of tennis player
 	- academic excellence awards
+	-
 - **Interval Level**.
 This is the same in ordinal level, with an additional property that we can determine meaningful amounts of differences between the data.
 	- body temperature
 	- Intelligence  Quotient
+	-
 - **Ratio Level**.
 This is an interval level modified to include the inherent zero starting point.
 It possesses a meaningful absolute, fixed zero pint and allows all arithmetic operations.
 	- number of siblings
 	- weight
 	- height
+	- *The amount of memory a certain process is taking*

 ### Four Basic Methods of Sampling
 - **Random Sampling**, this is done by using chance or random numbers.